 The Classic Mattress comes in three firmness levels:

 - Luxury Firm

 Saatva takes a different approach than most other online mattress companies in that its bed incorporates multiple layers of coils.
 The Saatva Classic Luxury Firm mattress starts with a steel coil base support system that gives the bed a solid, durable foundation.

 Sitting on top of the steel coils is a layer of individually wrapped comfort coils.
 These coils are closer to the top of the mattress, obviously, and give the bed a little bounce.

-Having the coils near the top also gives the bed strong bi-directional support, meaning the coils can contour to your body’s shape while also providing a little pushback.
+Having the coils near the top also gives the bed strong bi-directional support, meaning the coils can contour to your body’s shape while providing a little pushback.